BcomedianC/WordBrain-Solver/README.md

 * hint - After running the command, type the length of the words you want in the correct order and separated by newlines

   The program will print all possible words of a particular length.
 You will type the word that it is (if the word can be formed using multiple paths, it will display the paths.
 If the path is right, type 'y'.
 If it isn't, type anything else or simply press 'Enter').
 If the word is not in the list, you can prepend the word using "/" (defined in `solver/utils.py` as `OVERRIDECHAR`) and the word will be automatically added to `personal_word_list.txt`.
 * solve - completely solves the puzzle.
-Like in `python driver.py hint`, input the word lengths and will do the work for you.
+Like in `python driver.py hint`, input the word lengths and it will do the work for you.
 Some puzzles have multiple possible solutions, but only one works.
 The program outputs a possible solution.
 If it works, press 'y', else input any other character or simply press enter.
 You will not be able to override words when you use the `solve` argument, so they must already be in your personal word list.

 ## TODO